Amalkrishnanvp/Image-Gallery/README.md

 3. **Install dependencies**

-   - npm install (to install the libraries and modules needed for the project eg: expess, handlebars etc.)
+   - npm install (to install the libraries and modules needed for the project eg: express, handlebars etc.)

 4. **Run the project**